 Service learning is a pedagogical form that offers students immediate opportunities to apply classroom learning to support the efforts of public or nonprofit entities that work for positive change in the community.
-Through service learning, students relate or apply what they learn in class to community-defined, real-life problems.
+Through service learning, students apply what they learn in class to community-defined issues.
 Students learn practical applications of their studies and become actively-contributing citizens and community members through the service they perform.
-Through directed critical reflection, students learn to integrate their learning about community needs with the learning goals of the class and their learning of self.
+Through directed critical reflection, students learn to integrate their learning about community needs with the learning goals of the class.

 - practical experience that challenges their perceptions and assumptions

 - opportunities to apply classroom learning in real-world settings

 - deeper understanding and commitment to civic engagement

 - awareness of the broad range of life experiences

 - a better sense of personal efficacy, personal identity, and moral development

 - increased student understanding of course material

 - establish connections between theory and application

 - promote an environment that encourages personal and civic responsibility